xwang149/Union/README.md

-# COWG
+# Uion
-coNCePTuaL - CODES Online Workload Generator
+Workload Manager for Integration of Conceptual as An Online Workload for CODES

 # Installation